Exploring mindfulness with your child offers many advantages. Mindfulness can be used to de-stress, improve sleep and increase concentration.

 You can practice mindfulness simply by slowing down and observing your surroundings.
 This could be anywhere; at the shops, at the park or simply at home.
 Pause and remind your child to tune into their senses.
 What can they see, hear, smell and feel? – Share your observations with each other and you may be surprised to find that you have both noticed something different.

 Show your child how to focus on their breathing.
 Get them to describe the sensation of the air going in and out of their body.
 Encourage your child to put their hands on their tummy and feel it move up and down with each breath.
 After practicing this for a little while, ask your child to share their thoughts and feelings.
 Do they feel more relaxed?
 Deep breathing is helpful for relaxation, particularly if your child is feeling worried.
+Once your child has fallen asleep, us adults can use hypnosis for sleep, aiding a better nights sleep.

 Mindful eating is a really fun activity to practice with your children.
 Choose a favourite food and then ask your child to take their time and use all of their senses to really savour it.
 Smell the food together, describe the flavour and observe the texture.
 Use this exercise to enjoy a special treat together such as chocolate.
 It can be called your ‘chocolate meditation’!